Helping Improve Marylanders’ Nutrition Today and Tomorrow

 Funded through the annual State of Maryland Governor’s grant, these larger-scale farms have done an excellent job in providing fresh and healthy foods to our neighbors in need; but what if we could do more by transporting less?

 “Since its inception in 2010, I can’t think of another program that has had as significant an effect on the well-being of our state than Farm to Food Bank,” Booyer noted.
-“And by expanding into urban farms and community gardens, our neighbors in need have increased access to the healthy foods they need to thrive.”
+“And by expanding into alternative forms of growing food, such as community gardens, our neighbors in need will have increased access to the healthy foods they need to thrive.”

 Recently, the Maryland Food Bank has been exploring ways to source foods from urban farms to help uplift communities and establish sustainable solutions to hunger.
-Partnering with urban farms and community gardens in areas across Baltimore City will allow MFB to ensure locally grown fruits and vegetables can remain in these communities, providing residents with access to nutritious, quality food on a regular basis.
+Partnering with urban farms and more community gardens in areas across the state will allow MFB to ensure locally grown fruits and vegetables can remain in those communities, providing residents with access to nutritious, quality food on a regular basis.

 Health Clinics & Nutrition